BoBch27/valtra-go/README.md

 But reflection and string-based struct tags still lead to **runtime errors** when they should be **compile-time errors**. 🤷 That’s just not the Go way.

 Enter **Valtra**.
 It’s hardly even a package - just clever use of generics that let you validate data **declaratively and safely**.
-No reflection, no string parsing, just functions, types, and the compiler doing its job. ⚡
+No reflection, no string parsing, just functions, types, and the compiler doing its job. 🔥

+Oh, and it's ~3x faster than validator (or about ~38x on cold starts). ⚡

 ## Features